kolosovpetro/Computer-Science/README.md

 * **Database Control Panel**.
 Simple winforms app in order to perform SQL queries on PostgreSQL Database.
 Not protected from SQL injections.
 * **LINQ**.
 A set of custom methods in order to operate over IEnumerable collections.

+## To do list

+- Unite all Data Structures under single library
+- Write documentation and comments for Design Patterns
+- Write various extensions for IEnumerable, structs, classes
+-

 ## Notes

 * Values vs Reference type: In oder to modify reference type (e.g `class`) via method it is enought to